daveM246/AHKMoveToDesktop/README.md

- An Auto Hot Key script to enable virtual desktop and app switching via keyboard shortcuts including display of current desktop number.
+ A compiled Auto Hot Key script to enable virtual desktop and app switching via keyboard shortcuts including display of current desktop number.

  Works on Windows 10 and 11